gbaudic/dionysus/README.md

 but it should work fine with OpenJDK as well.

 For further documentation, please see the wiki.
 You may also find the source code useful.

+## Intended audience

+Dionysus is for you if:
+- your shop is limited in size and does not receive many customers
+- you do not have complex offers, rebates
+- you use a single computer for sales
+- you want a lightweight piece of software which works out-of-the-box

+Dionysus is NOT for you if:
+- you need specific hardware support
+- your shop experiences heavy customer traffic
+- you have several POS terminals
+- you need a loyalty program for your customers
+- you have several hundreds articles in store
+- you need a stable, bug-free, supported system
+- you need interoperability with other software

 ## Modifications